deta/space-docs/src/pages/docs/en/basics/revisions.md

 Certain directories like the `node_modules` directory for node micros and the `__pycache__` directory for python micros are ignored by default and don't need to be specified in the `.spaceignore` file.

-You can use a optional prefix `!` to negate the pattern; any matching file excluded by a previous pattern will become included again.
+You can use an optional prefix `!` to negate the pattern; any matching file excluded by a previous pattern will become included again.

 For eg, a `.spaceignore` file with the following content `space push` will not ignore the `node_modules` directory.